overtone/shadertone/README.md

 * the first parameter is either the filename of a glsl shader or an atom containing a string with the glsl code.
 * `:width` & `:height` are the window size in pixels
 * `:title` is the window title
+* `:display-sync-hz` is for setting the refresh rate of the window.
+By default it is 60 Hz.
 * `:textures` are a vector of texture filenames or the special texture keywords.
 Up to 4 textures are allowed.
 * `:user-data` is a map of strings to atoms.
 The strings must match a